are spiders insects

 Difference Between Turtle and Tortoise: Brief Overview

-How do spiders smell?
+How do Spiders see?

 If you ever find yourself near a spider, you may notice that they have more eyes than humans!
 Are spiders insects?
 While spiders and insects are different, many spiders possess eight eyes, though some species have six or even fewer.
 Despite this multitude of eyes, most spiders have relatively poor vision, often being near-sighted and unable to see distant objects clearly.